 Professor of Law

-Professor O’Hare joined the Villanova School of Law faculty in 2000.
+Jennifer O’Hare joined the Villanova Law faculty in 2000.
 Before that, she had been a member of the faculty of the University of Missouri-Kansas City School of Law and the St. Thomas University School of Law in Miami, Florida.

-Professor O’Hare received a B.S. degree from the Wharton School of the University of Pennsylvania and a J.D. degree, with high honors, from the George Washington University School of Law.
+O’Hare received a BS degree from the Wharton School of the University of Pennsylvania and a JD degree, with high honors, from the George Washington University School of Law.
 At George Washington, she was a member of the Law Review and was elected to the Order of the Coif.
 Following law school, she practiced corporate and securities law for several years as an associate at the international law firm of Jones, Day, Reavis & Pogue in New York.

-At Villanova, Professor O’Hare teaches Business Organizations and several classes in securities regulation.
-She is also the co-director of the Law School’s Business Law Concentration.
+At Villanova Law, O’Hare teaches Business Organizations and several classes in securities regulation.
+She is also the co-director of the Business Law Concentration.